vm7608/AI-Training-2/04_Generative_AI/01_Basic_LLMs/README.md

   <i>Vanishing Gradient Problem</i>
 </p>

-The v`anishing gradient problem is encountered in ANN` using gradient-based learning methods with backpropagation.
+The `vanishing gradient problem is encountered in ANN` using gradient-based learning methods with backpropagation.
 In such methods, during each iteration of training, the weights receive an update proportional to the partial derivative of the error function concerning the current weight.

 In some cases, like recurrent networks, the gradient becomes vanishingly small.
 This effectively prevents the weights from changing their value.
 This may even `prevent the neural network from training further`.
 These issues make the training of RNNs for NLP tasks practically inefficient.